 At NW International Psychotherapy we make use of cognitive behavioral therapy and EMDR (Eye Movement Desensitization and Reprocessing).
 The treatments we carry out follow general guidelines and are all evidence-based.
 A treatment session usually lasts 45 minutes.
 The treatment frequency is jointly determined during the evaluation session..
 It is difficult to estimate the duration of treatment because – just like with pharmacological treatment – we cannot predict how well you will respond to treatment.
 We conduct periodic treatment evaluations and adjust your treatment where necessary.
 In the best case, treatment is completed as soon as all of your therapy goals have been achieved.
 However, it can also happen that the treatment falters and therapy goals are not achieved.
 In this case, you and the practitioner will look for possible causes and take the necessary interventions.

-Waiting times: Waiting times depend on the language in which you want the treatment.
-There are currently waiting times for treatment in Dutch, Arabic and Turkish language (last updated on 23-11-22).
-For the other languages there is no waiting time (both intake and treatment).
+Waiting times: There is currently no waiting time (both intake and treatment).
 The information on waiting times is considered to be an estimate.
 No rights can be derived from this.

 Online therapy: In order to be able to take advantage of online therapy, you need a few things, including a stable internet connection, a laptop or a mobile phone with a camera and microphone function, an e-mail address under which you will receive the video link and a protected and private space where you can talk undisturbed.